sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 The only problem with these predictions cannot take into account the human factor.
 The  human factor that is referring to is where people travel from one city to another to visit family, friends or to go on a vacation.
 This could increase the transmission rate and you will see peaks, In the number of new cases during these periods case and point Memorial Day weekend peaks.

 ### Improvement
 1. Using  `earlyR`  and  `EpiEstim`  packages which is part of R.
 2. Partnering up with an epidemiologist to get the understanding of the problem.

+### Final Thoughts
+This project has taught me a lot about machine learning and epidemiology and how epidemiologist are using machine learning.

 -----------